-At EI Design, our compliance practice is over 18 years old – with one in six courses being designed for the compliance mandate.
+At EI, our compliance practice is over 18 years old – with one in six courses being designed for the compliance mandate.

 Rather than focusing on just the compliance course delivery, we recommend the usage of a 3-tier strategy that leverages our learning and performance ecosystem based approach.